National Immunisation Programme

 For many infectious diseases, herd immunity, group immunity or group protection is of great importance.
 That means that when many children are vaccinated against a certain infectious disease, this disease becomes less common.
 Children who are not vaccinated are also less likely to get the infectious disease.
 They are protected by the group of vaccinated children.
 In order to create and maintain this group protection, it is important that as many children as possible are vaccinated.
 If almost all children are vaccinated, a disease may even disappear altogether.

 Measles is caused by a virus.
 This virus is highly contagious and is transmitted through the air by coughing and sneezing.
 You can get infected by someone with measles in your school class or by walking by someone with measles in the supermarket.
-You can only contract measles if you have not had measles or have not been vaccinated against measles.
+You can contract measles if you have not had measles or have not been vaccinated against measles.
+A person that has been vaccinated may still get measles.
+But a fully vaccinated person is more likely to have a milder illness.
 Children receive 2 vaccinations against measles, at 14 months and at 9 years of age through the National Immunisation Programme.

 Mumpsis called ‘de bof’ (B) in Dutch.
 It is caused by a virus that is spread through the air.
 People can infect each other by sneezing and coughing.
 Before the vaccination against mumps was introduced, approximately 85% of the people contracted the mumps.
 The mumps frequently caused meningitis and deafness.
 The MMR vaccination was introduced in 1987.
 Children receive 2 vaccinations, at 14 months and at the age of 9.